 What can you expect during your mammogram?

-After you get registered at the front desk, a member of our staff will take you to a gown waiting area where you’ll get changed.
+After you get registered at the front desk, a member of our staff will take you to a private waiting area where you’ll get changed.
 You’ll be greeted by one of our certified, experienced technologists who will take you to the exam room, explain the procedure and answer any questions you may have.
 Notify your technologist if you have breast implants or if you are breastfeeding.

 The technologist will ask you if you have noticed any lumps or other changes in your breasts.
 If so, she will place an adhesive marker on the area prior to your procedure.